 An English teacher living and working in South Korea, with a bachelor’s degree in any field, can expect a basic monthly salary for a full-time position to be in the region of 2 million – 2.5 million won (£1,280 – £1,600 / $1,670 – $2,000) per month.

-The wider range goes from ₩1.6 million to ₩3.7 million ($1,350 to $3,100) per month, which is highly dependent on the institution you choose.
-For instance, hagwons will generally pay the highest for first-time teachers (around ₩2.3 million or $2,000 per month), while public schools tend to offer lower starting salaries (around ₩1.6 million or $1,350 to ₩2.3 million or $2,000).
+The wider range goes from ₩1.6 million to ₩3.7 million ($1,350 to $3,100) per month, which is highly dependent on the institution where you teach English For instance, hagwons will generally pay the highest for first-time teachers (around ₩2.3 million or $2,000 per month), while public schools tend to offer lower starting salaries (around ₩1.6 million or $1,350 to ₩2.3 million or $2,000).

 Remember that most contracts will also provide an extra month’s bonus upon completion.
 That means you’ll be paid twice for your final month of teaching.
 You can use this to explore more of the country, relocate to another country to teach, or even contribute towards paying off your student loans.
+In addition, annual leave for English teachers in South Korea tends to be very generous, with 18-30 days a year being pretty typical.

-When it comes to the cost of living, South Korea is usually considered an affordable country.
-Those living in the big cities like Seoul and Busan will find daily costs more expensive than teachers working in the countryside but on the whole, food, transport and other essentials aren’t going to break the bank.
+When it comes to the cost of living, South Korea is usually considered an affordable country in which to teach abroad.
+Those living in big cities like Seoul - the capital of South Korea - and Busan will find daily costs more expensive than teachers working in the countryside but on the whole, food, transport and other essentials aren’t going to break the bank.
 And, given that most teaching jobs will offer you an apartment or housing allowance, you’ll only have to pay for the utilities and mobile phone bill.
-This means you’ll pocket around 80% of your paycheque, which can go towards leisure, travelling or savings.

-Take a look a the tables below to get a better idea of the cost of living in South Korea
+Take a look a the tables below to get a better idea of the cost of living in South Korea:

 Country Avg. monthly salary Degree required Start of term Teaching experience Housing & flights included Suitable for non-native English speakers Age restrictions

-Teach in South Korea £1,280 – £1,600
+Teach in South Korea £1,280 - £1,600 GBP

-($1,670 – $2,000)
+($1,670 - $2,000 USD)

-Yes March No Yes No Under 62
+March Under 62

 RestaurantsCost